omergul/IVB/README.md

 ## Install

-You can grab and import the **Common** folder into your app and start building your app with IVB.
+You can grab and import the **Common** folder into your app and start building with IVB.

 ## Templates